 What are the plan requirements for an HRA?

-To offer an HRA, your organization must comply with the following laws:
+To offer an HRA, your organization must adhere to the following regulations:

 - IRS compliance: The IRS requires employers to set up a formal HRA to receive tax-free reimbursements.

-- Employee Retirement Income Security Act of 1974 (ERISA): The U.S. federal government has specific regulations that employers must comply with to reimburse employees for individual health insurance premiums without triggering ERISA plan status for the individual health insurance policies.
-One such requirement is a plan document.
+- Employee Retirement Income Security Act of 1974 (ERISA): The U.S. federal government has specific regulations that employers offering welfare plans must follow.
+One key requirement is a written plan document.

-- Affordable Care Act (ACA): The ACA sets additional requirements for HRAs, including how employers present benefit information to employees, which forms are necessary for reporting forms, and how plans must be designed.
+- Affordable Care Act (ACA): The ACA imposes additional requirements on HRAs, including how employers must present benefit information to employees, the necessary forms for reporting, and the design requirements for plans.
 The HRA plan must have the appropriate documents, data, and plan settings in place to be ACA-compliant.

 What are the plan document requirements for an HRA?